Everything You Need to Know

 There’s a simple question you need to ask yourself: “Do I want one-on-one assistance, or prefer a tech solution?”

 Most people would prefer to work with a professional accountant.
-That said, we encourage you to keep reading before you decide!
+That said, keep reading before you decide!

 If you’re the tech-savvy type, you probably jumped for joy when accounting software started coming out.
 However, they’re not for everybody.